FCBGP/bgp-security-community/draft-guo-idr-bgp-security-policy-community.md

 Existing uses of BGP communities partially address this gap, but lack standardized semantics and clear separation from validation state.

-This document addresses the need for a minimal, standardized mechanism to express origin-authorized security policy intent, without redefining or exporting validation outcomes.
-It introduces BGP Security Policy Communities to bridge these gaps.
-These are signals that travel with the NLRI to inform every AS on the AS-PATH about the protection level applied to the prefix.
-By signaling security policy intent, an Origin AS can explicitly inform the network that its prefixes MUST always satisfy specific security criteria.
-For example, an Origin AS can signal that its prefixes MUST be rejected if they are not RPKI valid, even if the local RPKI check returns "NotFound".
-This allows downstream ASes to make informed decisions and enforce security policies consistently, without risking accidental outages due to misinterpretation of validation states.
+By signaling security policy intent, an Origin AS can explicitly inform the network of its operational expectations regarding routing security.
+For example, an Origin AS may indicate that it prefers downstream ASes to apply strict validation handling for its prefixes when local validation results are ambiguous.

+This signaling enables downstream ASes to distinguish between intentional non-deployment and unexpected validation outcomes, and to apply locally appropriate policy decisions without exporting or redefining validation state.

 # Conventions and Definitions